Issues of Access, Transparency and Efficiency

 • In 2021, USCIS implemented a new effort to provide cycle time transparency for many immigration and naturalization forms, yet completely overlooked the forms used by the Genealogy Program, despite repeated requests by advocates for them to be included.
 Even as wait times increase exponentially, USCIS offers no specific data on processing times for Index Searches and Records Requests, Genealogy Program fee costing, or Genealogy Program staffing numbers.

-• USCIS cannot accurately determine how many staff work on the Genealogy program, noting “approximately 6 genealogy positions,”3 in the proposed rule.
-This suggests there are no dedicated staff who work full time for the Genealogy Program – a direct contradiction of their statement from 2020.4
+• USCIS cannot accurately determine how many staff work on the Genealogy Program, noting “approximately 6 genealogy positions,”4 in the final rule, and explaining that staff in the Genealogy Program “also performs other functions, such as FOIA operations, retrieving, storing, and moving files.”
+This suggests there are no dedicated staff who work full time for the Genealogy Program – a direct contradiction of their statement from 2020.5

 Efficiency